Karima002/I-love-web-11ty/src/blog/Trystian-Offerman.md

 - Design and engineering speak the same language because the design tokens are used in Vitamine play - native design.

-### Wht did we move to a design system
+### What did we move to a design system
-- Its an huge investment
+- It's an huge investment
 - Consistency: consistent and cohesive experience across our products and platforms
 - Eddiciency: streamlines design and development process.
 Enabling faster products
 - Scalability: Easy to scale design and development without sacrificing quality. nadeel dat als het design systeem stuk is dat dan andere dingen ook stuk gaan